agathoklisx/libved/README.md

   This code it contains quite a lot of idiomatic C and (probably) in many cases it might do the wrong thing.
 It is written by a non programmer, that taughts himself C at his fifty two, and it is focused on the code intentionality (if such a word).
-  C was choosen because it is a high level language, but it is tighted up with the machine so that can be considered primitive, and there shouldn't be any interpreter in between, and finally because C is about algorithms and when implemented properly the code happily lives for ever without a single change.
-Of course the properties are machine properties and such endeavor it never ends and needs responsibility, extensive study and so time.
-I do not know however if (time) is generous.

   TO DO:
   Seriously!
 Please do not use this on sensitive documents.
 There are many conditions